nricciardi/taskup/README.md

 - **Project Manager**, usually an only user who manages _MyProject_
 - **Supervisor**, users named by PM to manage _MyProject_
 - **Teammate**, simple teammates
-- **Base**, usually _guest users_ of same company and they don't develop continuously _MyProject_
+- **Base**, usually _guest users_ of same company, and they don't develop continuously _MyProject_
 - **External**, role for external of company users

 Each role has a list of different permissions where PM has all permissions, while External doesn't have any permissions.
-Usually the PM is the users who has created _MyProject_, he is able to create other users and manages them, Task options and so on.
+Usually the PM is the user who has created _MyProject_, he is able to create other users and manages them, Task options and so on.

 The roles can be modified in a second moment if the user has specific permission.